MirjamC/xml-workshop/8_page_ET.md

 for newspaper in root.findall('.//ns0:Unicode', ns):
     print(newspaper.text)
 ```

+### Extract the region references with the corresponding content

 Now we have all the text content, but it is not in the right order.
 We need to add the 'TextRegion id' to get the data to print out in the right order.